TrellixVulnTeam/swahilipython_SCMU/Doc/library/bz2.rst

-   As with the constructor for :class:`BZ2File`, the *filename* argument can be an actual filename (a :class:`str` or :class:`bytes` object), or an existing file object to read from or write to.
+   As with the constructor for :class:`BZ2File`, the *filename* argument can be an actual filename (a :class:`str` or :class:`bytes` object), or an existing file object to read kutoka or write to.

    The *mode* argument can be any of ``'r'``, ``'rb'``, ``'w'``, ``'wb'``, ``'x'``, ``'xb'``, ``'a'`` or ``'ab'`` for binary mode, or ``'rt'``, ``'wt'``, ``'xt'``, or ``'at'`` for text mode.
 The default is ``'rb'``.

-   The *compresslevel* argument is an integer from 1 to 9, as for the :class:`BZ2File` constructor.
+   The *compresslevel* argument is an integer kutoka 1 to 9, as for the :class:`BZ2File` constructor.

    For binary mode, this function is equivalent to the :class:`BZ2File`